Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Introduction

-However, in the context of graph learning \cite{7979524,8605364}, where graphs are learned from the graph signals, it is much more natural to expect the graphs that house time-varying graph signals to be dynamic, just like the signals \cite{8682762}.
-Under the assumption that dynamic graphs are better representations of the underlying structures that time-varying graph signals are observered on, some recovery methods have been proposed to exploit the dynamics of the graphs \cite{7979500,9415029}.
+However, in the context of graph learning \cite{Egilmez2017,8605364,kernellearn}, where graphs are learned from the graph signals, it is much more natural to expect the graphs that house time-varying graph signals to be dynamic, just like the signals \cite{8682762}.
+Under the assumption that dynamic graphs are better representations of the underlying structures that time-varying graph signals are observed on, some recovery methods have been proposed to exploit the dynamics of the graphs \cite{7979500,9415029}.

 The authors in \cite{9415029} proposed a method to estimate time-varying graph signals while also estimating dynamic graphs, which are unknown, based on an online strategy to keep track of the temporal variation of both the graph and the graph signal.
-In \cite{7979500}, a space-time kernel is proposed leverage both domains on a graph extended in the vertex domain to represent the temporal domain.
+In \cite{7979500}, a space-time kernel is proposed as an extension from kernel-based methods on static graphs \cite{8682979,kernelicassp2019,9414951} to leverage both domains on a graph extended in the vertex domain to represent the temporal domain.
+Although these methods allow an online estimation of the graph signals, they force the following trade-offs to their formulations in order to consider online estimation: The inability to capture the global temporal correlations in \cite{9415029} and the limitation to quadratic costs to adopt a Kalman filtering strategy in \cite{7979500}.

+Outside of signal recovery, multiplex and multilayer graph signal processing have also been considered \cite{10180031,10448337} and applied in tasks such as image segmentation and graph learning.
+In multiplex and multilayer graph signal processing, the relation between the signals in the temporal domain is represented by edges and weights.

+To summarize, most time-varying graph signal recovery methods assume static graphs and the few that do consider dynamic graphs focus on online estimation and graph learning based on the assumption that all of the dynamic graphs are not available.